svalinn/DAGMC/doc/usersguide/get_install.rst

 We can now configure DAGMC for building.
-The CMake system can be configured to build any or all of the following
+The CMake system can be configured to build any or all of the following, see `cmake options <cmake_options.html>`_ for a list of all possible options.

    * MCNP5 with or without MPI
    * GEANT4 (DAGSolid)
    * FLUKA  (FluDAG)